EthanBnntt/databases-project/PROJECT.md

 ## Potential Database structure

+### Database structure

+Each starship will have a name and a serial number.
+A starship will be **identified** by a combination of their name and serial number.
+Each starship will have a minimum crew required to operate.
+The maximum passenger capacity of a starship will also be tracked in a attribute.
+The last service date and next service date will also be tracked in a attribute.

+A pilot will be **identified** by an incrementing, unique ID attribute.
+Each pilot will have name, date of birth, and flight count attributes.
+The pilot's number of years in service and flight count will also be stored in simple attributes.
+(TODO: Home Planet)

+A passenger will be **identified** by an incrementing, unique ID attribute.
+Each passenger will also have name and date of birth attributes.
+(TODO: Dependent of)

+Each planet will be **identified** by a combination of its name and its star system name.
+Each planet will have a climate type attribute.

+(TODO: Trip Table)
+(TODO: Trip_Participation)

 ### Starship Table

 | ID (name + serial number) | name | serial number | min crew | max passenger capacity | last service date | next service date |